Are you looking for crew members aboard the ship?

 For how long do you stay onboard as a team member?

-One rotation in the rescue zone lasts three weeks.
+One rotation in the rescue zone lasts about three weeks.
 Afterwards the ship must return to a port, f.ex. for a crew change, for up to three days.
 Team members are asked to stay aboard for at least two rotations (six weeks) and for a maximum of three rotations (nine weeks).
 Due to the long training period and the high demand on board, we do not make any exception to these rules.
 This is in both your and our best interest.

 What does the team aboard look like?